 Introduction of Budha Subba Temple and Bijayapur

-Bijaypur is the hill and settlement on the east of the present Dharan.
-Prior to the unification of Nepal, it was the capital of the state of Limbuwan and it was also the headquarters of the Limbuwan Territory.
-It is clear from the Puranas and the people that four names are synonymous to Bijayapur.
+Bijapur is the hill and settlement on the east of the present Dharan.
+Before the unification of Nepal, it was the capital of the state of Limbuwan and it was also the headquarters of the Limbuwan Territory.
+It is clear from the Puranas and the people that four names are synonymous with Bijayapur.